 Note that the HDMI 2.1 ports are limited to 24 Gbps and rely on DSC for 4K 144Hz.
 This isn’t an issue for PC and Xbox, but you’ll be limited to 4:2:0 chroma on the PS5.
 Since the PS5 is limited to 4:2:2 at 4K 120Hz anyway, it’s not a big issue; text might appear a bit smudgy on colored backgrounds, but it’s not that noticeable in games.

 Price & Similar Monitors

 The Acer XV282K KV is an overall excellent gaming monitor with vibrant colors, crisp details and smooth performance – apart from some overshot at lower FPS with VRR enabled.
-Since LG’s model offers better performance and image quality at the same price, we highly recommend it over the XV282K KV, if you can find it in stock.
+However, the newer XB283K model is much better and cheaper.

 |Aspect Ratio||16:9 (Widescreen)|